Compassionate Defense of Your Rights A Tradition of Excellence in Gulfport Since 1981 CONTACT US

 How Is Property Divided in a Mississippi Divorce?

-Property division in Mississippi is not automatic, and it is not always equal.
-The outcome depends on how property is classified, how the marriage functioned, and what a court considers fair under the circumstances.
-As a Gulfport property division attorney with decades of experience, I help clients throughout the Mississippi Gulf Coast understand how property division works and how to protect what matters most to them during divorce.
+Property division here is not automatic and not always equal.
+The outcome depends on how property is classified, how the marriage functioned, and what a chancery court judge considers fair under the circumstances.
+As a Gulfport property division attorney with decades of experience handling Mississippi divorces, I help clients throughout the Gulf Coast understand exactly how these rules apply to their situation and how to protect what matters most to them.

 If you are going through or contemplating a divorce, I invite you to call my office at 228-868-0064 to schedule a free consultation to learn more about your legal rights and options.